citusdata/mongo_fdw/README.md

 Support
 -------
-This project will be modified to maintain compatibility with new PostgreSQL releases.
-The project owners to set aside a day every month to look over open issues and support emails, but are not engaged in active feature development.
+This project will be modified to maintain compatibility with new PostgreSQL and EDB Postgres Advanced Server releases.
-Reported bugs will be addressed by apparent severity.

-As with many open source projects, you may be able to obtain support via the public mailing list (`mongo_fdw` `@` `enterprisedb.com`).
 If you need commercial support, please contact the EnterpriseDB sales team, or check whether your existing PostgreSQL support provider can also support mongo_fdw.

 License
 -------
-Portions Copyright © 2004-2014, EnterpriseDB Corporation.
+Portions Copyright © 2004-2016, EnterpriseDB Corporation.

 Portions Copyright © 2012–2014 Citus Data, Inc.